L-Blondy/up-fetch/README.md

       // error is of type ResponseError
       log.responseError(error)
    },
-   onUnknownError(error){
+   onRequestError(error){
-      log.unknownError(error)
+      log.requestError(error)
    },
    onError(error){
-      // the error can either be a ResponseError or an unknown error log.error(error)
+      // the error can be a ResponseError, a request Error or an unexpected Error log.error(error)
    },
 }))